MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-create-network.md

 ## Create a VM network (network virtualization)

 1. In the VMM fabric, select **VMs and Services** > **VM Networks** > **Create VM Network**.
-2. In **Create VM Network Wizard** > **Name**, type a name and optional description, and select a logical network that was created with network virtualization isolation settings.
+2. In **Create VM Network Wizard** > **Name**, enter a name and optional description, and select a logical network that was created with network virtualization isolation settings.
 3. In **Isolation**, select **Isolate using Hyper-V network virtualization**, and then select IPv4 for IP address protocols for the VM network.
 Select **Next**.

    ![Screenshot of VM network in sdn.](media/sdn-create-network/vm-network.png)